microsoft/azure-pipelines-tasks/docs/taskinputvalidation.md

         - We can expand variables available for us at queue time and validate
     - Run time
         - Agent would have perform final validation when it actual has the value with all macros expanded
 - WHEN_EXPRESSION allows to reference other inputs, is there a need for VALIDATION_EXPRESSION to access other input values too?
 Both should be driven by similar expression support regardless, but could there be scenarios where validation needs to access other input values?
-Is that something Goal **3** would eventuall solve?
+Is that something Goal **3** would eventually solve?